Childhood Nostalgia

 I recall the train

-that took us from New Brunswick
+that brought us from New Brunswick,

 to Ontario.

-I couldn't speak any English,
+I couldn't speak any English:

 yet relished the adventure.